 ● Increasing energy supply to vital organs

-● Improving work performance, building strength & helping to reduce fatigue
+● May improve work performance, building strength & helping to reduce fatigue

-Suggested Use: Mix 1 teaspoon twice daily with juice, yogurt or add to your favorite smoothie.
+Mix 1 - 2 teaspoons with juice, yogurt or add to your favorite smoothie.

-Other Names: Five flavor berry, Schizandra berry, Magnola vine, Wu-wei-zi, Gomishi, Schisandra Fruit, Fruit of Five Flavors, Sandra Berry Vine, Omicha
+Five flavor berry, Schisandra berry, Magnola vine, Wu-wei-zi, Gomishi, Schisandra Fruit, Fruit of Five Flavors, Sandra Berry Vine, Omicha

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Raw Schizandra Berry powder is certified organic and passes our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
-ZNaturalFoods.com offers Raw Organic Schizandra Berry powder packaged in airtight stand-up, resealable foil pouches for optimum freshness.
+Our Raw Schizandra Berry Powder is certified organic and pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
+ZNaturalFoods.com offers Raw Organic Schizandra Berry Powder packaged in airtight stand-up, resealable foil pouches for optimum freshness.
 Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
-Keep your Organic Raw Schizandra Berry powder in a cool, dark, dry place.
+Keep your Raw Organic Schizandra Berry Powder in a cool, dark, dry place.